 - have participated in the production, manufacture or distribution of the infringing copies, other products or services.

-In practice, the claim under Section 101 para.
-2 UrhG is primarily directed against host providers.
+In practice, the claim under Section 101 (2) UrhG is primarily directed against host providers.
 This obliges them to provide the author with information about IP addresses as well as uploaded and downloaded content.
 However, due to the aforementioned difficulties in interpreting the term “commercial scale”, enforcing these claims can also be complicated.
 This applies in particular because the copyright holder bears the burden of proof in court.

 The scope of the right to information in copyright law